eludi/arcajs/README.md

 # arcajs

-arcajs is a simple and lightweight cross-platform JavaScript 2D multimedia/game framework that runs both within a browser and on its own compact and optimized stand-alone runtime environment.
+arcajs is a simple and lightweight cross-platform Javascript 2D multimedia/game framework that runs both within a browser and on its own compact and optimized stand-alone runtime environment.
 This unique combination enables you to write portable games and multimedia apps that efficiently run on a wide range of